CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 **Default**:

 | If SamtoolsSamFilter_ExtraParams is not set, the "-F 4" option is enabled by default.
 | Any value, even a single space, will suppress the -F option.
 |
+| If you do not specify the -@ option, the CFSAN SNP Pipeline will set the number of threads
+| using the values :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
+|

 **Parameter Notes**: